Meet the passionate, fun-loving team that makes our Seattle video production company tick.

 Chris Taylor | Videographer / Editor

-Influenced heavily by the lighting side of visual storytelling, I was brought up through the ranks as a gaffer as well as a cinematographer and editor.
-I have shot several award-winning productions including Fantastic Confabulations, A Man, Buried, Butcher’s Dozen and Karma Gettin’.
+Influenced heavily by the lighting side of visual storytelling and video production, I was brought up through the ranks as a gaffer as well as a cinematographer and editor.
+I have written and shot several award-winning productions including Fantastic Confabulations, A Man, Buried, Butcher’s Dozen and Karma Gettin’.

 Tove Tupper | Producer / Strategist

 I was named a National School Public Relations Association Front-Runner in 2018 and an NPSRA 35 Under 35 Next Generation Leader in 2016.
-I currently serve as president of the Washington School Public Relations Association.
+I formerly served as president of the Washington School Public Relations Association.

-When I am not working, I enjoy spending time with my son, adventuring around the Pacific Northwest, and traveling the world.
+When I am not working, I enjoy spending time with my kids, adventuring around the Pacific Northwest, and traveling the world.

 What’s up with the name Moarly?